 The program was launched during CN's 2021 Youth Week Program and was the first of its kind for the city.
-The Illume Girls provided mentorship out-of-home care and other vulnerable settings attended the public performance at the Civic Theatre Playhouse.
+The Illume Girls provided mentorship and collaboration to young women from out-of-home care and other vulnerable settings over a three-day program, culminating in a public performance.